yaal-coop/sheraf/doc/fts/introduction.rst

 *translat*.
 Both words refer to the same concept we call here *translat*, even if it is not a proper English word.
 Thus, a query containing *translations* can return results containing *translated*.
 With the proper tooling, this step is done automatically, but depends on the language.
 Indeed different languages have different prefixes and suffixes.
-Stemming can be done with librarys like `pystemmer <https://github.com/snowballstem/pystemmer>`_ or `nltk <https://github.com/nltk/nltk>`_.
+Stemming can be done with libraries like `pystemmer <https://github.com/snowballstem/pystemmer>`_ or `nltk <https://github.com/nltk/nltk>`_.

 lemmatization is a variant of stemming that only reduce words to existing words.
 For instance *translations* and